 Information for Suspended Students

 According to the WKU Student Handbook Disciplinary Actions/Sanctions, suspension refers to “exclusion" for a period of time, generally from one term to one year.
 A separation from the university is a time away for a number of academic semesters or until certain conditions are met.
-This means that you are not eligible for specific privileges like a living in the Residence Halls, access to student facilities (e.g., Downing University Center, Preston Center, and computer labs), transcripts, parking passes, or WKU student season tickets for athletic events.
+This means that you are not eligible for specific privileges like a living in the Residence Halls, access to student facilities (e.g., Downing Student Union, Preston Center, and computer labs), transcripts, parking passes, or WKU student season tickets for athletic events.
 While you are on suspension or separated from the university, we encourage you to take the time to seek the resources and support you need in order to return to the university and complete your degree.
 Questions regarding your suspension or separation may be directed to firstname.lastname@example.org.
 Parents of students under 21 will be notified of suspensions resulting from either alcohol or drug related offenses.

 For Recently Suspended Students